Rich, aromatic and packed with onions, you can use this curry broth to make all your favourite Indian takeaway style curry sauces.

 Step 1: Oil

-Pour the oil into a pot.
-Add the bay leaf, crushed green cardamom, black peppercorns, cloves and cinnamon stick or cassia bark.
+Pour 100 ml vegetable oil into a pot.
+Add 1 Indian bay leaf, 3 green cardamom pods, crushed, 4 whole black peppercorns, 3 cloves and 1/8 cinnamon stick or cassia bark or cassia bark.
 Heat the oil over a medium heat until the whole spices begin to bubble in the oil.
 Reduce the heat to low and allow the spices to infuse the oil for 5-6 minutes.
 Strain and set the oil aside.

 Step 2: Onions

-Put the quartered onions in a large stock pot and add the salad tomato, garlic, coriander seeds, cumin seeds and water.
+Put 1 kg onions, roughly chopped in a large stock pot and add 1 large salad tomato, quartered, 2 garlic cloves, 1/2 teaspoon coriander seeds, 1/2 teaspoon cumin seeds and 1 litre water.
 Cover with a lid, bring to the boil and cook over a medium to high heat for 45 minutes, stirring occasionally.

 Step 3: Spices